TencentCloudADP/adp-chat-client/README.en.md

 # About

 **adp-chat-client** is an open sourced AI Agent application conversation interface.
-It allows developers to quickly deploy AI agent applications developed on the [Tencent Cloud AI Agent Development Platform (ADP)](https://cloud.tencent.com/product/tcadp) as web applications (or embed them into mini-programs, Android, and iOS apps).
+It allows developers to quickly deploy AI agent applications developed on the [Tencent Cloud Agent Development Platform (Tencent Cloud ADP)](https://cloud.tencent.com/product/tcadp) as web applications (or embed them into mini-programs, Android, and iOS apps).
 The client supports real-time conversations, conversation history management, voice input, image understanding, third-party account system integration, and more.
 It supports fast deployment via Docker.

 #### Table of Contents